mrbdahlem/CircuitPython-Question/circuitpython-question/README.md

 # 🐍 CircuitPython Question Type

-This project defines a custom **CircuitPython-based question type** for an interactive learning platform (inspired by Learn.mycode).
+This project defines a custom **CircuitPython-based question type** for learn.mycode.run.
 It provides both a **student-facing coding interface** and an **instructor editor view**, built with modern web tools.

 ---